A combinatorial characterization of $S_2$ binomial edge ideals: Accessible and strongly accessible set systems

 \end{example}

-The aim of this section is to prove that accessibility and strong accessibility are indeed equivalent for the collection of cut sets of graphs whose binomial edge ideal is unmixed.
-This is a key result that will be used several times in the proof of \cite[Conjecture 1]{LMRR23}.
+The aim of this section is to prove that accessibility and strong accessibility are indeed equivalent for the collection of cut sets of graphs whose binomial edge ideals are unmixed.
+This is a key result that will be used several times in the proof of Conjecture \ref{Conj.S2_accessible}.

 In what follows, given a set $S \subset [n]$, we often say that a vertex $v \in S$ {\em reconnects} some connected components $G_1,\ldots, G_r$ of $G - S$ with $r \geq 2$, if adding back $v$ to $G - S$, together with all edges of $G$ incident in $v$, then $G_1,\ldots, G_r$ are in the same connected component.
 In particular, if $S$ is a cut set, any vertex in $S$ reconnects some connected components of $G - S$.